DataDog/gello/README.md

 It is developed by Datadog to help manage community contributions on our open-source GitHub repositories, and incorporate them into our biweekly sprints.

+_Gello_ now has support for managing JIRA issues as well.

 ## How it Works

 Users can subscribe Trello boards (and lists) to GitHub repositories through a web UI, and Trello cards will be created to the subscribed list following every Issue or Pull Request opened by a community member.

+JIRA projects and parent issues can also be subscribed to GitHub repositories.

 ### Example Usage: